Click an icon to jump down to that section

 WPTriggers is incredibly flexible and to get you started we've created a bunch of Triggers Boxes.
 Simply download and Import the example Trigger Boxes below then tweak for your particular needs.
 If you've come up with a great use For WPTriggers, we'd love to hear about it.

-- To make editing a Trigger Box not so overwhelming sections now collapse/expand when activated
+- Trigger Box sections now collapse/expand (cleaner interface)

 - Instead of giving no values for styling elements (like color), we created a beautiful set of default settings